200 Park Avenue, New York, NY 10166-0193 USA

 Representative matters also include:

 Ms. Cernak maintains an active pro bono practice.
-She has dedicated hundreds of hours to assisting clients with immigration matters.
+Ms. Cernak was a member of the Gibson Dunn team that drafted an amicus brief for constitutional law scholars in the U.S. Supreme Court case Dobbs v.
+Jackson Women’s Health Organization, addressing the constitutionality of the State of Mississippi’s enactment of the Gestational Age Act.
 She successfully drafted a habeas petition that resulted in the release of a client from detention on bond and has helped clients obtain asylum.
 She has also worked with Partnership for Children’s Rights to help a client obtain access to necessary educational services and she serves as a firm liaison to Crisis Text Line.
-Ms. Cernak is a member of the Board of Trustees of the Brooklyn Conservatory of Music.
+Ms. Cernak volunteers with the Brooklyn Conservatory of Music, and served on the organization’s Board of Trustees from July 2018 through July 2021.

 Ms. Cernak earned her Juris Doctor, cum laude, in December 2014 from the University of Michigan Law School.
 She received her Bachelor of Arts in Political Science and Journalism, magna cum laude, from the University of Massachusetts Amherst in 2009.
 While in law school, Ms. Cernak served on the selections committee for the Michigan Journal of Gender & Law, where she published a Note that applied international law as a method of handling gender inequality and military misconduct.